alexey-v-paramonov/sc_website/content/en/docs/system/technical_details.md

 - Broadcaster interface, where radio owner manages his stations
 - Streaming core application which does the audio porcessing, scheduling, encoding and the actual streming

-It also depends on some system-wide services like Nginx, Apache, MySQL, Cron, Supervisord, Python and system libraries, etc.
+It also depends on some system-wide services like Nginx, Apache, MySQL, Cron, Supervisord, ProFTPd, Python and system libraries, etc.

-#### Admin application

-This is a Django/Python/Javascript application located in `/opt/sc_radio`

-#### Broadcaster applications

-This is a Django/Python/Javascript application located in `/var/users/<USERNAME>/app`

-#### Streaming core
-It has 2 binaries:
-- content_indexer - utility to process audio files for streaming by Auto-DJ
-- radiopoint - the main process, which manages the Djs, Channels, audio encoding, processing and streaming.

-These are high performance C++ applications located in **/usr/local/bin** directory.

-### Debugging:
+### Debugging general rules:
 In case if some component of the system is not functional, you can:
 - check the corresponding files are present on the filesystem
 - check if component is running
 - in case if it does not - enable logging and see what went wrong

-### Debugging the admin application
+### Admin application
-see if application can start with
-`cd /var/users/<USERNAME>/app`

-or

-`/opt/sc_radio`

-for admin app and

-`./manage.py shell`
+This is a Django/Python/Javascript application located in `/opt/sc_radio`.
+The application is running in a Python uWSGI container, configuration files are available in:
+- <b>Supervisord</b>: `/etc/supervisor/conf.d/sc_radio.conf`
+- <b>Nginx</b>: `/etc/nginx/conf.d/sc_radio.conf`

+*Debugging:*
+1. See if uWSGI process is running with `ps -Af | grep uwsgi | grep sc_radio`
+2. Check system-wide Supervisord logs in `/var/log/supervisor/supervisord.log`
+3. Check system-wide Nginx logs in `/var/log/nginx/error.log`
+4. If Supervisord service is running fine and no isses in the main log try to enable logging in `/etc/supervisor/conf.d/sc_radio.conf` by chaning `stdout_logfile=/dev/null` to a log file, for example `stdout_logfile=/tmp/sc_uwsgi.log` then restart Supervisor service with `service supervisor restart` and check Admin application log in `/tmp/sc_uwsgi.log`
-if this command does not crash and ends up showing the console - application is fine, otherwise a traceback with an error description is displayed.
+5. Check if Admin application compiles and starts with no isses by chaging to `/opt/sc_radio` directory and running `./manage.py shell` if this command does not crash and ends up showing the console - application is fine, otherwise a traceback with an error description is displayed.
 Common issues are related to broken Python dependencies or broken packages or database connection issues.

-Software depends on the following system-level services, so make sure all of them are running.

-**uWsgi**

-uWsgi (https://uwsgi-docs.readthedocs.io/en/latest/) is a container app that runs Broadcaster and Admin Django applications.
-Configuration files are available in

-`/etc/supervisor/conf.d/<USERNAME>.conf` - for broadcaster applications

-`/etc/supervisor/conf.d/sc_radio.conf` - for admin application

-**Supervisord**

-This service is a daemon that makes sure all admin and broadcaster uWsgi applications are running and restarts the automatically if they crash.
+### Broadcaster applications
+This is a Django/Python/Javascript application located in `/var/users/<USERNAME>/app`.
+The application is running in a Python uWSGI container, configuration files are available in:
+- <b>Supervisord</b>: `/etc/supervisor/conf.d/<USERNAME>.conf`
+- <b>Nginx</b>: `/etc/nginx/conf.d/<USERNAME>.conf`

 *Debugging:*

-If some broadcaster is not working try to open its config file in

-`/etc/supervisor/conf.d/<USERNAME>.conf`

-and change

-`stdout_logfile=/dev/null`

-to

-`stdout_logfile=/path/to/file.log`

-Restart supervisord with

-`service supervisord restart`

-After that log will have a detailed description in case Django application for that account is broken and not running.

-**Music Indexing service**
+1. See if uWSGI process is running with `ps -Af | grep uwsgi | grep <USERNAME>`
+2. Check system-wide Supervisord logs in `/var/log/supervisor/supervisord.log`
+3. Check system-wide Nginx logs in `/var/log/nginx/error.log`
+4. If Supervisord service is running fine and no isses in the main log try to enable logging in `/etc/supervisor/conf.d/<USERNAME>.conf` by chaning `stdout_logfile=/dev/null` to a log file, for example `stdout_logfile=/tmp/sc_uwsgi.log` then restart Supervisor service with `service supervisor restart` and check Admin application log in `/tmp/sc_uwsgi.log`
+5. Check if Admin application compiles and starts with no isses by chaging to `/var/users/<USERNAME>/app` directory and running `./manage.py shell` if this command does not crash and ends up showing the console - application is fine, otherwise a traceback with an error description is displayed.
+Common issues are related to broken Python dependencies or broken packages or database connection issues.

+### Streaming core
+It has 2 binaries:
+- content_indexer - utility to process audio files for streaming by Auto-DJ
+- radiopoint - the main process, which manages the Djs, Channels, audio encoding, processing and streaming.

+These are high performance C++ applications located in **/usr/local/bin** directory.

+### Music processing service
-Used to look for mp3/flac files that users upload via web interface or FTP.
+Used to look for MP3/FLAC files that users upload via the WEB interface or FTP.
 It syncronizes files on the file system with the database information, calculates file length, extracts images and so on.
-It is using 2 extenral programs:
+It is using and extenral programs: [loudgain](https://github.com/Moonbase59/loudgain) to calculate volume levels in the media files.

- 1. sox (http://sox.sourceforge.net/) to extract mp3 data from audio file
- 2. mp3gain (http://mp3gain.sourceforge.net/) to apply volume normalization.

 This service is running every 10 minutes according to this CRON rule:
 `*/5 * * * * root /usr/local/bin/content_indexer 1>/dev/null 2>/dev/null`